 The Southeastern Conference, better known as the SEC, held its first men’s basketball tournament in 1933.
 In the inaugural tournament, the Kentucky Wildcats beat the Mississippi State Bulldogs by a score of 46-27.
 This was the first of Kentucky’s 31 tournament championships.

 To put the number of Kentucky’s SEC tournament wins into perspective, the team with the second-most SEC men’s basketball tournament championships is Alabama with eight.
 Missouri, South Carolina, and Texas A&M have yet to win one.
-South Carolina has played in two championship games while Texas A&M made it to the big game thrice, leaving Missouri as the only SEC men’s basketball team to never make it to the finals.
+South Carolina has played in two championship games while Texas A&M made it to the big game thrice, leaving Missouri and the newly-joined Texas and Oklahoma as the only SEC men’s basketball teams to never make it to the finals.

 Since 2010, the Wildcats have claimed six SEC Tournament championships including a run of four straight titles between 2015 and 2018.
 Their tournament championship run came to an end in 2019 when they fell to Tennessee in the semifinals.
 The Volunteers went on to lose to Auburn who won their second SEC tournament championship.
 As is the case with all SEC tournament winners, the Tigers earned an automatic entry into the NCAA Tournament where they advanced to the Final Four for the first time in the school’s history.